 The Hardware Trigger input is optically isolated to prevent grounding problems.
 It is a TTL level, edge sensing device.
 It requires a minimum signal of 4.5 Vdc @ 6.5 mA.
 It may accept voltages as high as 15 Vdc.
-The external trigger input is on pins A and B of the DSM4000's Digital Input connector.
+The external trigger input for hardware frame triggering is on pins A and B of the DSM4000's Digital Input connector.
+All other digital inputs are user assignable.